-The future need for Tuam is to be reviewed once its insurance claim is resolved.
+The future need for Tuam is currently being assessed.

 Christchurch City Holdings Limited Investments

 The key purpose of CCHL is to invest in and promote the establishment of key infrastructure assets in a commercially viable manner to assist proactively in the development and recovery of Christchurch.
 This involves the identification of infrastructural needs and then playing a role in helping to meet those needs.
 CCHL encourages appropriate investment by its trading companies when significant updates are required in existing infrastructural assets.